jipson7/learning-lisp/README.md

 Notice in the first line, that we retrieve and set the value with the same reference based method that is performed with arrays.
 Namely, we retrieve and change a value, that also changes the original value and therefore the corresponding hash-table that it originally existed it.

-In the second line, when we attempt to retrieve the key again, we see that the value that was set is returned, as well as `T` to indicate the existance of the key.
+In the second line, when we attempt to retrieve the key again, we see that the value that was set is returned, as well as `T` to indicate the existence of the key.

 Hash-tables share similar pitfalls with arrays.
 When working with small data-sets the cost of allocating and working the hash-table outweigh any benefits of a constant access complexity.
 They also run the risk of hash collisions, which exist in any programming language that hashes key.
 The problem arises when 2 keys map to the same number when hashed, the problem does not render the hash-table useless, but it does slow execution.